Adi Roche

 Adi Marie Roche (born 11 July 1955) is an Irish activist, anti-nuclear advocate, and campaigner for peace, humanitarian aid and education.
-She founded and is CEO of Chernobyl Children's Project International.
+She founded and is Voluntary CEO of Chernobyl Children's Project International.
 She has focused on the relief of suffering experienced by children in the wake of the 1986 Chernobyl nuclear disaster.
 She was an unsuccessful candidate in the 1997 Irish presidential election.

 Early life

 Adi Roche was born in Clonmel, County Tipperary in 1955.
 After finishing secondary school, she went to work for Aer Lingus.
 She left in 1984 to work full-time as a volunteer for the Irish Campaign for Nuclear Disarmament.
 She devised a Peace Education Programme and delivered it in over fifty schools throughout Ireland.
 In 1990, she became the first Irish woman elected to the board of directors of the International Peace Bureau at the United Nations in Geneva.

 Chernobyl Children International

-In 1991, Roche founded the Chernobyl Children International, to provide aid to the children of Belarus, Western Russia and Ukraine following the Chernobyl nuclear disaster of 1986.
+Roche foundedChernobyl Children International, to provide aid to the children of Belarus, Western Russia and Ukraine following the Chernobyl nuclear disaster of 1986.
 The organisation works in the areas of international development as well as medical and humanitarian aid.
 It works with children and families who continue to be affected by the disaster.

-Under Roche's leadership, Chernobyl Children International (CCI) claims to have delivered over €105 million to the areas most affected by the Chernobyl disaster and has also claimed that it had enabled over 25,500 children affected by the disaster to come to Ireland for vital medical treatment and recuperation.
+Under Roche's leadership, Chernobyl Children International (CCI) has delivered over €110 million to the areas most affected by the Chernobyl disaster and has also claimed that it had enabled over 26,500 children affected by the disaster to come to Ireland for vital medical treatment and recuperation.
 CCI has expanded its scope to a variety of healthcare-focused missions in Belarus, including building independent living homes for mentally disabled children, founding the country's first baby hospice, and pioneering an adoption agreement between Ireland and Belarus.

+To mark the 40th Anniversary of the Chernobyl disaster in 2026, Roche led numerous commemorations throughout Ireland including the unveiling of "Chornobyl Mother" sculpture in partnership with Cork City Council and a special commemoration ceremony at Áras an Uachtaráin hosted by President of Ireland, Catherine Connolly.